Ecommerce field guide

 Use the guide to turn the workflow into requirements, guardrails, test cases, and a rollout plan before choosing software.

-• Ticket audit worksheet
+• Workflow audit worksheet

 • AI vendor demo questions